jjackson19862017/Milestone4_Recipes/README.md

 ### Maintaining Consistancy

 I decided, to change my original idea.
 Originally I decided that having a different page after the index page would look nice however, I found that adding the page_title to app.py.
 I could consistantly have a image at the top of each page and just have the wording change.
 Personnally I don't like having a picture at the top of each page.
 However from a User Experience, its more pleasing on the eye.

+### Added Add Recipe Functionality

+Connected the sumbit button on addrecipe.html to MongoDB

+Also added a few extra fields, that could be used in the future as possible search parameters.